People change.

 Smitten by God, and afflicted.

 Isaiah powerfully reminds us that God came to us personally.
 Jesus entered the world to save us, willingly suffering for our salvation and bearing sin on our behalf.
-This is an intimate act of true love, drawing us into a love story written long before we took our first breath.
+This intimate act of true love draws us into a love story written long before we took our first breath.
 Jesus came to mend the rift caused by sin—a divide we could never bridge on our own.

 He met us in our brokenness.